gemc/clas12Tags_old/gcards/README.md

 Run Configurations
 ------------------

+The **clas12-default** gcard/yaml files provide the configuration with the detectors are at the nominal positions.
+Even though one is provided, there is no need for a corresponding YAML file.

-- Run group A Spring 2018:
+- Run group A Spring 2018. gcard / yaml: **rga-spring2018**

   - Central detector shifted 19.4mm upstream
   - target (LH2) at (0, 0, -19.4) mm